 OVEN / TOASTER OVEN

-dish out food into oven-safe dish & heat for 12 minutes at 375º F
+heat for ~12 minutes at 375º F convection

 *different ovens behave differently - time and temperature may vary

 (Best option for soups and stews)

 fill sauté pan with 2 to 3 Tbsp water. bring to a boil & lower heat

 dish out food into sauté pan, cover & simmer for 5 minutes